mathe-e-botond/ds-math-notes/01-basics.md

 where $\alpha$ is the normalization constant to make entries in $\boldsymbol{P}$  sum up to $1$

+### **1.1.5 Intepretation of probability**

+There are two main interpretation of probabilities:
+* The **Bayesian interpretation** states that probablities are degrees of beliefs of certain events.
+As new evidence is discovered, we can update our beliefs on the probability for an outcome.
+* The **frequentist interpretation** states that probablities are the ratio for a certain outcome to all outcomes for a long running process.

+An interesting challenge for the bayesian interpretation is what if an agent does not assume the correct belief despite evidence.
+A counter argument is if probabilities would have a stake in a fair game, the agent who does update their belief system correctly, would more likely emerge as a winner against the agent that does not, hense motivating agents to maximize having the correct belief system.

+The two interpretations are mathematically equivalent, rely on the same set of axioms and definitions, including conditional probabilities.
+The bayesian intepretation of conditional probabilities is updating our belief system with some evidence while the frequentist interpretation is including new evidence to the evaluation of the repeated process.

 ## **1.2 Describing random variables** ##
 If we enumerate all possible outcomes and their probabilities, we can construct a function that describes a random variable.
 This function is called **probability distribution**.